-Ahead of their 20th anniversary in 2020 (say that five times fast!), DOMA’s 2019 mantra “Love People, Love the Planet” says just about everything you need to know about this Post Falls, Idaho roaster.
+DOMA’s mantra “Love People, Love the Planet” says just about everything you need to know about this Post Falls, Idaho roaster.
 With an equal emphasis on local community and coffee’s greater impact on the world, Rebecca and Terry Patano have been doing great things for both.
-Read on to see how they make it happen.

 How did you get started roasting?